What are 'hydrosols'?

 Spritz into your palm with our oils and emulsify gently before applying to create a lotion effect

-The fragrance is fleeting as they are minute particles of plant essences suspended in water - but they are a pleasant refresher.
+The fragrance is fleeting as there are minute particles of plant essences suspended in water - but they are a pleasant refresher.

-Alchemy hydrosols are usually a singular herb: rose geranium, lavender, etc. But Chaos Garden is a co-distillate made with all the skin safe herbs from my garden including clary sage, lemon thyme, and lemon-verbena (full list on the website).
+Hydrosols are a singular herb: rose geranium, lavender, etc. I also like to experiment with co-distillation.
+For example Chaos Garden a distillate made with all the skin safe herbs from my garden including clary sage, lemon thyme, and lemon-verbena (full list on the website).
+And Witchy Water is a post-distillation that includes many hydrolates blended like a perfume.

 Curious about distilling your own? or thinking of buying a still, but have questions?
 Contact Me